 Since it is imperative that every member of the family have a bite of all the blessed foods after Mass on Easter Sunday, the basket should include just enough for a taste of all the Easter dinner foods, plus some daily staples.

-The baskets, filled to the brim and exuding intoxicating aromas of commingled garlic and sugar, are taken to the parish church where they are blessed by a priest in a short service.
+The baskets, filled to the brim and exuding intoxicating aromas of commingled garlic and sugar, are taken to the parish church where a priest in a short service blesses them.